knpuniversity/javascript/knpu/ep4-reactjs/deep-state-update.md

 actually updating it.
 Sheesh.

 This is another one of those moments where you can understand why React can be so darn hard!
 But, the fix is easy, and it's an old friend: map!
-Use.
-`prevState.repLogs.map()` with a `repLog` argument to the arrow function.
+Use `prevState.repLogs.map()` with a `repLog` argument to the arrow function.

 The map function will return a *new* array, so that handles *part* of the problem.